(LOKS a peen)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience fatigue, insomnia, constipation, xerostomia, parageusia, or pharyngitis.
-Have patient report immediately to prescriber difficulty with motor activity, fasciculations, change in balance, dysphagia, difficulty speaking, tremors, difficulty moving, rigidity, severe dizziness, syncope, tachycardia, significant headache, illogical thinking, vision changes, ophthalmalgia, considerable eye irritation, dysarthria, urinary retention, oliguria, intolerable asthenia, ecchymosis, hemorrhaging, macromastia, nipple discharge, sexual dysfunction, amenorrhea, akathisia, signs of neuroleptic malignant syndrome, or signs of tardive dyskinesia (HCAHPS).
+• Patient may experience fatigue, insomnia, constipation, dry mouth, bad taste, or pharyngitis.
+Have patient report immediately to prescriber signs of infection, wheezing, coughing, chest tightness, shortness of breath, abnormal movements, twitching, change in balance, dysphagia, difficulty speaking, tremors, difficulty moving, rigidity, severe dizziness, passing out, tachycardia, severe headache, illogical thinking, vision changes, eye pain, severe eye irritation, seizures, slurred speech, urinary retention, change in amount of urine passed, loss of strength and energy, bruising, bleeding, enlarged breasts, nipple discharge, sexual dysfunction, amenorrhea, agitation, signs of neuroleptic malignant syndrome (fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, abnormal heartbeat, or sweating a lot), or signs of tardive dyskinesia (unable to control body movements; tongue, face, mouth, or jaw sticking out; mouth puckering; and puffing cheeks) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.